matthewkmayer/matthewkmayer.github.io/blag/content/post/chaining-rusoto-futures.md

 If a project sets up infrastructure on AWS, the actions that don't depend on others to finish can run concurrently.
 For example: creating an S3 bucket and an SQS queue.
 Instead of creating a bucket and waiting for the request to finish, then moving on to creating the queue, one can put the Rusoto `Futures` together and concurrently run them.

+In this post we'll explore to examples of using futures and the Rusoto DynamoDB client.

 <!--more-->

 ## Samples

-There are two companion projects for this blog post: [rusoto-chained-futures]() and [rusoto-chained-futures-2]().
-These projects use [local DynamoDB]() so they can be run without an AWS account.
+There are two companion projects for this blog post: [rusoto-chained-futures](https://github.com/matthewkmayer/matthewkmayer.github.io/tree/master/samples/rusoto-chained-futures) and [rusoto-chained-futures-2](https://github.com/matthewkmayer/matthewkmayer.github.io/tree/master/samples/rusoto-chained-futures-2).
+These projects use [local DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html) so they can be run without an AWS account.

 Basic knowledge of `futures` and `tokio` are suggested.
 The [tokio site](https://tokio.rs/docs/futures/overview/) is a good resource to gain an understanding.
 Experience with Rusoto is also recommended since its API is very AWS flavored and isn't necessarily idiomatic Rust.
-Check [rusoto.org]() for samples and links to API documentation.
+Check [rusoto.org](https://rusoto.org/) for samples and links to API documentation.

 ## First sample: throwing away errors